emattiza/template-wasmcloud/README.md

 ### An existing project

-To get started with **wasmCloud** on Gitpod, add a [`.gitpod.yml`](./.gitpod.yml) file which contains the configuration to improve the developer experience on Gitpod.
-To learn more, please see the [Getting Started](https://www.gitpod.io/docs/getting-started) documentation.
+You can use this repo's files as a starter to create a gitpod remote dev environment.
+Of note, copy the wasm-cloud-base folder for all the prebuild and docker compose magic, and copy the .gitpod.yml and .gitpod.Dockerfile for setting up the workspace image and prebuilds.
+If you need to make changes, see the gitpod website for references on the .gitpod.yml and [how remote dev environments work]([[https://www.gitpod.io/docs/references/gitpod-yml) .  (you can also use [JetBrains](https://www.gitpod.io/docs/ides-and-editors/intellij), all you IntelliJ-Rust fans!)

 ## Notes & caveats

-Thanks to Cosmonic and the wasmCloud team for helping to start this template repo
+Thanks to [Cosmonic](https://cosmonic.com/) and the [wasmCloud team](https://wasmcloud.dev/) for helping to start this template repo